Discover 8 Unmissable Northern France Cities (As Day Trips From Paris)

 Lille is one of the top 10 places to visit in northern France

-Lille is considered one of the best places to visit in northern France, with its compact city center easy to explore on foot.
-Located close to the border with Belgium, it was once the capital of French Flanders and Flemish influences remain, many of which can be seen in the architecture.
+Lille is considered one of the best places to visit in northern France, and its compact city center makes it easy to explore on foot.
+Located close to the border with Belgium, this beautiful town was once the capital of French Flanders and Flemish influences remain, many of which can be seen in the architecture.

 You must see…

-• The Grand Place is at the heart of the city and is surrounded by grand and beautiful places and buildings.
-Look for La Vieille Bourse, built in 1652 as the city’s stock exchange; the Grande Garde, built in 1717 to house the soldiers of the guard; and the Goddess monument, erected in 1845 to commemorate the 1792 Austrian siege of Lille.
+• The Grand Place is at the heart of this northern France city and is surrounded by grand and beautiful places and buildings.
+Look for La Vieille Bourse, built in 1652 as the city’s stock exchange; the Grande Garde, built in 1717 to house the soldiers of the guard; and the Goddess monument, which commemorates the 1792 Austrian siege of Lille.

-• Vieux-Lille, the Old Town, is the neighborhood to explore for a taste of Lille’s Flemish soul.
-Key sites include the Cathédrale Notre Dame de la Treille and the birthplace of Charles de Gaulle, but the true charm lies in wandering its pretty cobbled streets full of trendy boutiques, cafés, and restaurants.
+• Vieux-Lille, the Old Town, is the neighborhood for a taste of Lille’s Flemish soul.
+Key sites include the Cathédrale Notre- Dame de la Treille and the birthplace of Charles de Gaulle, but the true charm lies in wandering its pretty cobbled lane full of trendy boutiques, cafés, and restaurants.

-• The city’s renowned art museums, which include the Fine Arts Museum (Palais des Beaux-Arts), the Lille Métropole Museum of Modern, Contemporary, and Outsider Art (known as LaM, located within a huge, green sculpture park), and the Sacred Art Center.
+• The city’s renowned art museums, which include the Fine Arts Museum (Palais des Beaux-Arts), the LaM (Lille Métropole Museum of Modern, Contemporary, and Outsider Art) located within a huge, green sculpture park, and the Sacred Art Center right next to Lille cathedral.

 • Lille’s Braderie, the city’s world-famous annual flea market, is a major draw for bargain hunters the first weekend in September.
 With over 10,000 sellers and millions of visitors, it is a busy and popular event.